 The Indianapolis CDFI Collaborative is a partnership involving four community development financial institutions or CDFIs.
 These four CDFIs are Local Initiatives Support Corporation (LISC) Indianapolis, Build Fund, Bankable, and Business Ownership Initiative.
 Together, these organizations provide small business lending with a recent focus on increased access to technical assistance and funding for minority owned small businesses in several Indianapolis locations.

 Indy Rainbow Chamber of Commerce has a section of their website that contains links to resources in the city that can assist businesses during the pandemic, information on the bartender emergency fund, and other specialized information such as mental health resources for the LGBTQ community.

-Indiana Small Business Development Center (ISBDC) The ISBDC provides information including:
+Indiana Small Business Development Center (ISBDC) - COVID-19 Business Recovery Resources

-Service Corps of Retired Executives (SCORE) Find out about their services such as mentoring, funding for businesses during COVID-19, and guides on getting your business through the crisis.
+Service Corps of Retired Executives (SCORE) provides services and information such as mentoring, funding for businesses during COVID-19, and guides on getting your business through the crisis.

 Indiana Chamber of Commerce schedule for upcoming webinars

 New America is a think tank whose focus is on civic innovation.
 This section of their YouTube channel has helpful videos, and the videos toward the top of the list on their channel focus on Indianapolis and how aspects of laws, housing, education, and the pandemic have affected Indianapolis and the African American community